ParthJain18/hotel-booking-sql-chatbot/readme.md

 ### Example Queries

 - "What percent of customers have cancelled in the past year?"
+- "What places can I visit nearby the hotel?"
+- "Does the hotel have WiFi?"
 - "Which month had the highest booking revenue?"
 - "What is the average length of stay for guests with children?"
 - "Show me the top 5 countries with the most bookings"
-- "What is the cancellation rate for bookings made through travel agents?"